queone/baseimg/README.md

 # ubi9

-Builds my custom AlmaLinux 9 minimal Docker image.
-It's a small image (~200MB) which can used in workflows as follows:
+Builds a custom AlmaLinux 9 minimal Docker image.
+It's a small image (~200MB) which can then be used in workflows as follows:

 ```yaml
 ...